andrewiggins/react-suspense-sandbox/src/suspense/README.md

 ## To explore

+- TODO: Add example of two sibling trees that suspend together and complete at different times (e.g. `<div><AsyncText ms={1000}/><AsyncText ms={2000} /></div>`.

+  Understand how React handles these different suspension times

 - TODO: Add section on min requirements for suspense:
     - Core suspense requirements
-      - catch promises
+      - Catch promises
       - Define and find Placeholder component
+      - Continue rendering siblings of suspended subtrees in the same diff
     - Sync suspense requirements
-      - rerender update on caught promise in Placeholder component
+      - Rerender update on caught promise in Placeholder component
     - Async-like suspense requirements
       - Separate render and commit phases in order to note apply effects to the DOM until we know some subtree won't suspend